Kilunda RFC

 Kilunda Rugby Football Club, also known as Kilunda or Masaku RFC, is a Kenyan rugby union club based in Machakos.
-For the 2015-16 season the club competes in the Nairobi region of the Nationwide League.
+For the 2015-16 season, the club competed in the Nairobi region of the Nationwide League.

 History

 The club was founded in the 1960s with the aim of promoting rugby in Machakos.
-However, over time, due to lack of commitment and exposure, the team fizzled away, only to be "re-emerge" in 2012 at the Masaku Sevens.
-The inaugural Rugby sevens tournament was held at the Machakos Golf Club.
-The Masaku Sevens offers an ideal platform for local area rugby players to work harder and sharpen their rugby experience.
-It also provides an opportunity to help the local people appreciate and get to love rugby.
+However, over time, due to lack of commitment and exposure, the team fizzled away, only to re-emerge in 2012 at the Masaku Sevens.
+The inaugural rugby sevens tournament was held at the Machakos Golf Club.